fabric8io/fabric8/docs/getStartedVagrant.md

 * Enter `admin` and `admin` for user/password

-ver time your token may expire and you will need to re-authenticate via:
+Over time your token may expire and you will need to re-authenticate via:
 ```
 oc login
 ```